 Photo courtesy of Shutterstock

 Indeed, getting everything to work well together, even in limited pilot projects, can be challenging.
-If it finds lower-cost consumer sensors and hardware for its flood alert project, LCRA will have to redesign the entire system, Miri noted.
+If it finds lower-cost consumer sensors and hardware for its flood alert project, LCRA will have to find a way to use them in conjunction with its existing system, Miri noted.
 “These sensors won’t work exactly the same way, they won’t provide data exactly the same way,” he said.
 “So part of what we’re doing is changing the whole notification system, the whole business process around it.
 That’s what will help us get to a more cost-effective system.”

-But don’t call what LCRA’s doing IoT.
+But this isn't IoT for IoT's sake.
+LCRA is quick to note that the exciting thing about its project is the intended outcome, not the technical architecture.
 “We are not doing this because we want to do an IoT project,” Miri said.
 “We’re doing this because we don’t want people to die or property to be destroyed in floods.”